jmd-dk/concept/doc/troubleshooting.rst

 .. note::
    When manually submitting an auto-generated job script, a subdirectory within the ``job`` directory will be created for the new job, just as when a job is auto-submitted via the ``concept`` script.
-This sub-directory can take a minute to appear though.
+This subdirectory can take a minute to appear though.

 It is also possible that the cluster configuration just does not play nicely